Interaction of Elasto-inertial Turbulence and material microstructure – INTER-ET

 The INTER-ET proposal aims to:

-i) Perform the first simulations and experiments of EIT in matching wall-bounded geometries.
+i) Perform the first simulations and experiments of elastic and elasto-inertial turbulence (EIT) in matching wall-bounded geometries.

 ii) Apply methods for direct experimental measurement of time-resolved stress fields and compare with simulations.